 Many potential teachers may need to rethink their career choice if they knew about a typical teacher’s work-life balance.

-The Department of Education reports a steep increase in the number of children enrolling in state schools in the next decade.
-In addition, there is an estimated need for an additional 30,000 teachers to maintain a healthy pupil to teacher ratios according to the Institute of Fiscal Studies.
+The UK Department of Education reports a steep increase in the number of children enrolling in state schools in the next decade.
+In addition, there is an estimated need for an additional 30,000 teachers to maintain healthy pupil-to-teacher ratios according to the Institute of Fiscal Studies.
 This situation has the potential to be catastrophic for the standards of education in the UK and the teachers working here.

 Already it is clear to see how bureaucracy within schools has overburdened and overshadowed teaching as a profession, without even taking into account factors such as funding cuts, exam changes, and Ofsted monitoring which further amplify the negative and hostile environment that teachers have to struggle through to succeed in their profession.